ywamsendai/ywamsendai-wiki/docs/ywam/terms.md

 ## 3. Place of Work

-Staff will primarily be working from home, as well as the homes of other Staff.
-On top of this, Staff will be attending events and ministries throughout Sendai city.
-As most scheduled meetings happen around Ayashi train station, Staff are requested to find housing walking distance from Ayashi train station.
+The City of Sendai is the place of work for our Staff.
+There is a combination of working from home, other Staff's homes, at churches, and in the streets.
 Sometimes traveling out of city (including overseas) will be necessary.

 ### Home Assignment